 Following the implementation of the Children and Families Act in September 2014 we have started the process for assessing young people for a joined-up Education, Health and Care plan.
-Following the first half term we have started the 20 week assessment process with eleven young people and their families from Westminster, which means we are on target to work with 30 families by the end of the academic year.
+The 20 week assessment process has been started with eleven young people and their families from Westminster.
+The first assessments are expected to be completed during January 2015.
+This means we are on target to work with 30 families by the end of the academic year.